Wheelchair: Technological developments

 Recently, EPFL's CNBI project has succeeded in making wheelchairs that can be controlled by brain impulses.

-Interest in electric-powered wheelchairs that are able to climb stairs has increased over the past twenty years.
+Interest in electric-powered wheelchairs capable of climbing stairs has increased over the past two decades.
 Therefore, many electric wheelchairs with the ability to climb stairs have been developed.
 Electric-powered wheelchairs with climbing ability need to be stronger and have greater movement in comparison to an electric-powered wheelchair that cannot climb stairs.
 They must also be stable in order to prevent injury to the wheelchair user.
 There are currently a number of electric powered wheelchairs that are able to climb stairs available to purchase.
 Technical developments are continuing in this area.

 Experiments have also been made with unusual variant wheels, like the omniwheel or the Mecanum wheel.
 These allow for a broader spectrum of movement, but have made no mass-market penetration.

 The electric wheelchair shown on the right is fitted with Mecanum wheels (sometimes known as Ilon wheels) which give it complete freedom of movement.
 It can be driven forwards, backward, sideways, and diagonally, and also turned around on the spot or turned around while moving, all operated from a simple joystick.